by Flower A. Newhouse from 1950 to 1990

 Discusses various ranks of Angels and their titles and mentions the different responsibilities and powers the various ranks of Angels wield.
 Although mankind is largely indifferent to knowledge of the Angels, currently there is a trend toward more realization and appreciation of their reality.
 Examples are given of persons who had encounters with Angels; though they did not actually see the Angels, they saw the Angels' light surrounding them.
 Angels rarely enter human incarnation but when they do, their powers are diminished and the human bodies they wear are unwieldy.
 A few who have incarnated are composers Cesar Franck and Mozart, as well as Joan of Arc.
 By contrast, devas come into incarnation more frequently.
 Humans are never out of the observation of Angels.

-Bodies (1 of 5) Higher Faculties and Powers
+Seven Bodies (1 of 5): Higher Faculties and Powers

 668-1 Sunday 10/08/1978

 Discusses man's inner powers from primitive man to modern times and institutions where these faculties are being studied.
 Flower relates examples of several of these powers, such as bilocation and precognition, giving detailed examples of the powers of Lord Christ, Nostradamus, Padre Pio and Pythagoras.
 Also related are examples of psychosomatic illnesses and their causes.
 She concludes the talk with the hope that there are men and women who continue to grow, keeping their minds open to God so that someday something very remarkable will come to them.

 The How To of Faith